survoai/humalect-docs/docs/07-Datasources/Overview.md

 **Step 1:** Enter Datasource Name

-**Step 2:** Select your Cluster in which you want to host your datasource
+**Step 2:** Select the Cluster in which you want to host your datasource

 **Step 3:** Select datasource of your choice from the list